BestPlayer90000/Nocturnal-FF2/README.md

 Hello everyone!
-Peace Man, Peace Maker, and Threadstep which all 3 are the same person, has agreed to open-source the release of Nocturnal FF2 — an open-source FF2 script based on ViseHub-V2, which will continue to receive consistent updates.
+Peace Man, Peace Maker, and Threadstep — all of which are the same person — has agreed to open-source the release of Nocturnal FF2, an open-source FF2 script based on ViseHub-V2 that will continue to receive consistent updates.
+You are free to create issues and contribute to the code.